Errors in Israeli Intelligence: Hamas Attacks and Government Admission

 • Read also: ‘Mom took a knife in her hand’: two survivors of the Be’eri massacre give a bloody account

-“It’s my mistake, and it reflects the errors of all those who carry out the assessments” in the intelligence services, declared during a press briefing Tzachi Hanegbi, who had recently indicated that he could not predict Hamas attacks.
+“It’s my mistake, and it reflects the errors of all those who carry out the assessments” in the intelligence services, declared during a press briefing Tzachi Hanegbi, who had recently indicated that he might not predict Hamas attacks.

 Hamas fighters entered Israel on October 7, where they killed more than 1,300 people, most of them civilians, including children.